LNSD/seahaven-project/docs/RFCs/000-template.md

 This section forms the foundation for the rest of the RFC by establishing the need for the proposed changes.

-## Design/Explanation
+## Design
 This section SHOULD explain how the proposed change works, how it affects the existing system, and any relevant design decisions.
 It MAY include diagrams, pseudocode, or high-level logic when necessary.

-## Proposed Implementation (optional)
+## Proposed Implementation
-This section provides concrete implementation details and guidance for developers who will work on the proposed changes.
+This optional section provides concrete implementation details and guidance for developers who will work on the proposed changes.

 It SHOULD include: